 Berwick and Hackbarth (2012) estimated that between \$158 billion and \$226 billion is spent on overtreatment every year (2011 dollars).
-Private payers and the commercially insured shoulder a majority of this amount (between \$91 and \$139 billion);74 the balance is paid by public purchasers and beneficiaries of those programs (Figure 3).
-Lyu et al. (2017) reported that 25 percent of tests, 22 percent of prescription drugs, and 11 percent of procedures are perceived as unnecessary by a panel of 2,106 surveyed physicians.75 Funds spent on overuse are not available for more socially useful purposes.
+Private payers and the commercially insured shoulder a majority of this amount (between \$91 and \$139 billion); the balance is paid by public purchasers and beneficiaries of those programs (Figure 3).
+Funds spent on overuse are not available for more socially useful purposes.